ebolar/Farmer/README.md

 4. Execute ```source ~./bashrc``` to load the farm configuration.
 5. You can test that it is working with a few commands.
 ```
-# Parse and then print out the configuration
+# Print out the configuration
-TestConfiguration
+ShowConfig

 # List the names of all servers in the farm
 Farm.ForAll -a echo SERVER